openintegrationhub/openintegrationhub/services/data-hub/README.md

 ### Initial situation

 The initial import of existing data from different sources poses some problems.
-The focus of this concept is the determination of the same identities for data sets from different sources.
+The focus of this concept is the determination of same identities for data sets from different sources.
 As an example, it should be shown here through the context of “contact details”.

 If you look at the schema for specific data records from one source and compare it with the schema of another, you can already see differences in essential fields such as "forename" and "name" or "lastname" and "surename".